adamsanaglo/pulp_deb/docs/enghub/publish/index.md

 ## Publishing the Package
 This section summarizes the steps for publishing to a repo.
 More details on the pmc cli can be found [here](https://eng.ms/docs/cloud-ai-platform/azure-core/azure-management-and-platforms/control-plane-bburns/pmc-package-ingestion/pmc-onboardingreference/pmctool) or by running `pmc --help`.

+Publishing a package is a three step process:

+1. Upload the package (and its sources)
+2. Add the package to a repo (or repos)
+3. Publish the repo(s)

+See the sections below for more info on each step.

 ### Upload the package
 The first step in publishing is to upload the package.